Devansh3067/Compile-Crew/README.md

 # 🚀 CodeFlux

-CodeFlux is a real-time collaborative code editor built with React and Socket.io.
-This project allows multiple users to edit code simultaneously, providing an intuitive and interactive experience.
+CodeFlux is a real-time collaborative code editor built with React, Socket.io, and an AI Code Reviewer.
+This project allows multiple users to edit code simultaneously while providing automated code reviews.

-## 👨Authors
+## 👨‍💻 Authors
-   **Training project (Batch-1)**

-- **Devansh Bajpai**
-  - Roll Number: 23071003294
+**Created by the Compile Crew Team**

 ## 📚 Table of Contents
 - [📖 Introduction](#-introduction)
 - [✨ Features](#-features)
 - [🔧 Getting Started](#-getting-started)